Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Return Policy: 60-day return policy.
 Return fee waived if the product is damaged/defective.

 Botton Line: Abt Electronics has been in the game for much longer than any of the aforementioned brands.
-So they’re trusted and with that, they only sell the products they’re authorized to.
+So they’re trusted, and with that, they only sell the products they’re authorized to.
 Which only lends more trust.
-Perhaps the biggest value drivers of this store, beyond its time-tested trust, is that they don’t charge tax outside of Illinois.
-On a big screen TV this can amount to savings of well over $100 and a deciding factor on where to shop.
+Perhaps the biggest value driver of this store, beyond its time-tested trust, is that they don’t charge tax outside of Illinois.
+On a big screen TV, this can amount to savings of well over $100 and a deciding factor on where to shop.
 Just keep in mind that their White Glove service doesn’t compare to that of Amazon’s, as they won’t carry it up a flight of stairs, plus it’s an extra $100 fee.

 Return Policy: 30 days, Return fee waived if damaged/defective.
-Alternatively, you can return in store if you live in Chicago.
+Alternatively, you can return in-store if you live in Chicago.

 Bottom Line: Until Costco changed their return policy from lifetime to 90 days, they were hands down one of the best places to shop for a 4k or 1080 TV.
 That said, they still offer very competitive pricing and a generous return policy that is only matched by Walmart.
 That all being said, they’re the only Internet retailer on our list to include free delivery that includes up to two flights of stairs.
 And for those that want to afford the Executive Membership, you can earn an extra 2% back on your purchases.
 However, their biggest shortcoming is their lack of brand selection, which doesn’t include Sony, one of the big three.
 Still, there should be enough of a selection to slowly upgrade your home into a smart home.

 Return Policy: 90 days